 Tools: 3ds Max, Vray, Photoshop, After Effects

-For this shot we switch to the city at ground level as a deployment capsule lands amongst the wreckage.
+For this shot we switch to the city at ground level as a deployment capsule carrying The Mole lands amongst the devastated streets.

 Tools: 3ds Max, Quixel Suite, Photoshop, Unity, After Effects

-This shot was created specifically for the trailer and is captured in engine using in game assets.
-The shot was created in 3Ds Max and exported to Unity for materials, lights, camera and fx before capture and colour correction in After Effects.
+This shot was created specifically for the trailer and is captured in Unity using in game character models and animations.
+The animations for the shot were stitched together in 3Ds Max and exported to Unity for materials, lights, camera and fx before being captured in FRAPS.
+The shot was then taken over to After Effects for additional particles and lens flares and to be edited into the trailer.

 The full Mole model can be seen here: http://miruku.co.uk/448534/7202226/client/underzone